enioka/flowbox-spec/index.rst

 =========================

 The notion of agent is intended to be strongly linked to the application lifecycle.
-So in its most straightforward deployement topology it is natural to associate at least one agent per application module instance.
+So in its most straightforward deployement topology it is natural to associate at least one agent per application instance.
 But scalability or availability may require to deploy more than one agent for a given application instance to properly sustain the workload and the expected service level.

 Adversely in some cases, this principle may appear as heavy and constraining.
 Allocating new technical resources for each application